Contents

 Frequently Asked Questions

-Common questions about Magento and Shopify
+Common questions about Magento vs Shopify

-Shopify has a predictable monthly pricing model starting at $29, while Magento Open Source is free, but you'll need to pay for hosting, development, and additional costs.
+Shopify has a predictable monthly pricing model starting at $29, while Magento Open Source is free but you'll need to pay for hosting, development, and additional costs.
 Shopify is generally cheaper for beginners.

 Yes, both platforms allow migration, but it can be a technical process requiring the help of developers or migration tools.
+Plan carefully to avoid losing product data, customer records, or SEO rankings during the transition.